-2. Introducing the Gingo
+2. Introducing the Gingo II

-The Gingo was developed by the R&D team of Gin Gliders to meet the highest standards of the most demanding pilots - the Gingo is the harness used by GIN test pilots during the development of new paragliders.
-The Gingo is suitable for a wide range of pilots, for the beginner as well as for the occasional club pilot or even the dedicated cross country pilot.
+The Gingo II was developed by the R&D team of Gin Gliders to meet the highest standards of the most demanding pilots - the Gingo II is the harness used by GIN test pilots during the development of new paragliders.
+The Gingo II is suitable for a wide range of pilots, from the occasional club pilot to the experienced cross country pilot.

-The Gingo can be flown with all types of paragliders unless the manufacturer of your paraglider requires a specific harness to be used with his paraglider.
+The Gingo II can be flown with all types of paragliders unless the manufacturer of your paraglider requires a specific harness to be used with his paraglider.
 Please refer to the manual of your paraglider to find out if this might be the case.
-The Gingo is a sleek and easy harness, designed for maximum comfort and ease of use.
+The Gingo II is a sleek and easy harness, designed for maximum comfort and ease of use.
 The elegant design focuses on simplicity, eliminating the need for complicated adjustments.

 The overall geometry of the harness enables the pilot to feel the feedback from the glider sensitively, whilst retaining a secure feeling in flight.
 This increases the precision of turns while thermaling and aids active flying.
-On long flights, the comfort of the Gingo is second to none.
+On long flights, the comfort of the Gingo II is second to none.

-Leg and chest straps are equipped with the "T-lock safety system" to prevent the pilot from falling out of the harness if he forgets to fasten the leg straps.
+Leg and chest straps are integrated into the "T-bar system" to prevent the pilot from falling out of the harness if he forgets to fasten the leg straps.